 - 1. The College Board sets the College's Risk Appetite and reviews it at least annually. - 2.
 The College's Risk Management Framework defines how risks are assessed in line with the Risk Appetite set by the College Board. - 3.
-Risk Registers are established by both the College Board (Strategic risks) and the College Executive Operational risks and are then reviewed and managed as specified in the College's Risk Managen ent Framewark. - College's kisk Maragen enter me work.

-4. Each sub-compatt e of the Foard roviews regularly the gratege Risk as ociated with its areas of responsibility as a standard agenda item.
+Risk Registers are established by both the College Board (Strategic risks) and the College Executive (Operational risks) and are then reviewed and managed as specified in the College's Risk Management Framework. - 4.
+Each sub-committee of the Board reviews regularly the Strategic Risks associated with its areas of responsibility as a standard agenda item.
 Committees report to the Board at each meeting if there have been any increases in risk levels or emerging risks identified. - 5.
 The College Board undertakes a full review of the Risk Register annually.